giorgosskl08/architecture-project/Report.md

    d.  from `starter_se.py` and because the type of the CPU is "minor" the L2 Cache class is "devices.L2".
-       From `statistics.txt` the L2 accesses are the following:
+       From `stats.txt` the L2 accesses are the following:

        system.cpu_cluster.l2.overall_accesses::.cpu_cluster.cpus.inst          327                       # number of overall (read+write) accesses